BuoyantIO/gateway-api-workshop/README.md

 The Faces GUI allows us to switch the user we're logged in as by editing the username above the cell grid (if "logged in" isn't too strong when there's no authentication whatsoever!) .
-We can best the effect of the A/B test by using two browsers for this, one logged in as `heart` and one logged in as anything else (or not logged in at all).
+We can best see the effect of the A/B test by using two browsers for this, one logged in as `heart` and one logged in as anything else (or not logged in at all).
 Since the GUI sends the logged-in username as the value of the `X-Faces-User` header, the `heart` browser should see heart-eyed smilies, but the other should see grinning smilies.

 If we do this, and find that everyone really loves heart-eyed smilies, we can make sure of that by unconditionally routing all the traffic to `smiley2`: